bakapear/tf2jumpassets/README.md

 - Constant health regen (demo can still die from 3 stickies tho)
 - Force player team to either RED or BLU
 - Instant respawn
-- Disabled specific sounds (pain / resupply / falldamage / etc.)
+- Disables specific sounds (pain / resupply / falldamage / etc.)
-- Disabled specific particles (explosions & blood impact thing )
+- Disables specific particles (explosions & blood impact thing)
 - Config file that sets server cvars (no random crits / no random spread / no autobalance / etc.)

 ## How to use